-26 The engagement plan for an agreed-upon assurance procedures engagement shall be restricted to the nature, timing and extent of procedures agreed in the terms of engagement.
-The plan does not include alternative or further assurance procedures unless agreed with the engaging party in amended terms of engagement.
+- The assurance practitioner shall plan the work so that the engagement will be performed in an effective manner, in accordance with the terms of the engagement and this Standard. - The engagement plan for an agreed-upon procedures engagement shall be restricted to the nature, timing and extent of procedures agreed in the terms of engagement.
+The plan does not include alternative or further procedures unless agreed with the engaging party in amended terms of engagement.
 (Ref: Para.
 A19)